starkAhmed43/DA24S023_DA6401_A3/README.md

 This project supports training, validation, testing, and inference on CUDA GPUs, including multi-GPU setups.

-> **Note:**
-> - If both `CUDA_VISIBLE_DEVICES` is set in the environment and `--cuda_devices`/`cuda_devices` is provided, the config/CLI value will override the environment.
-> - For multi-GPU training, PyTorch Lightning will automatically use all visible GPUs.
-You can control the number of devices with the `--devices` argument if needed.
-> - The code uses `auto` device selection in Lightning Trainer, so **any backend supported by your installed PyTorch should work** (e.g., CUDA, Apple Silicon Metal, etc.).
-> - This codebase was tested on both CUDA (NVIDIA GPUs) and Apple Silicon Metal (M1/M2 Macs).
-> - **Theoretically, it should also work on Intel Macs with dedicated AMD GPUs that support Metal,** but PyTorch must be built from source for those devices, which is typically not worth the trouble (see [PyTorch Metal backend docs](https://pytorch.org/docs/stable/notes/mps.html)).

 ### 1. Using CUDA_VISIBLE_DEVICES (Recommended)

 You can select which GPUs to use by setting the `CUDA_VISIBLE_DEVICES` environment variable in your command line before running any script: